nextml/NEXT/README.md

 ## Getting the code

-You can download the latest version from github with the following clone command:
+You can download the latest version of *NEXT* from github with the following clone command:

 ```
-## For the traditional ssh-based Git interaction:
 $ git clone https://github.com/kgjamieson/NEXT.git
 ```